• Art Magazine

 Thanks to Spline AI, users can easily create 3D objects, animations, and textures.
 All they need to do is provide AI prompts that describe their design ideas.
 Currently, access is by invitation only; however, interested parties can join a waiting list.

-The basic Spline AI package is free to use.
+The basic Spline AI is free to use.
 Additional features such as teamwork are available for a fee.

 Kaedim 3D